chloe-game/chloe-docs/FAQ.md

 in the form of audio or text explanations, streaming video, or in-game architecture demonstrations.

+## What are the hardware requirements to play?

+We recommend the following hardware for using CHLOE.

+- **Operating System**
+  - Windows 10 or later
+  - macOS Catalina or later
+- **Hardware**
+  - _TBD - Pending benchmark testing_

 ## Do I need an AWS account to play?

 An active AWS account and credentials are required for players who wish to use